Logo

 Comparison to chemical reactions

-Comparison to chemical reactions: In comparison to a chemical reaction, which involves redistribution of electrons with no change to the primary element atoms, the difference in nuclear reaction is that it involves transformation of these elements (or at least transformation of a nuclide).
-The fundamental force involved is electromagnetic in chemical reactions while it is nuclear in nuclear reactions (much stronger, but acts over short range).
-This is responsible for the difference in energies involved typically differing by orders of magnitude.
+In comparison to a chemical reaction, which involves the redistribution of electrons with no change to the primary element atoms, the difference in nuclear reaction is that it involves the transformation of these elements (or at least the transformation of nuclei).
+The fundamental force involved is "electromagnetic" in chemical reactions, while it is "nuclear" in nuclear reactions (much stronger, but acts over a short range).
+This is responsible for the typical energies involved in reactions being orders of magnitude different.

 Nuclear Fusion Reaction